cmhollins2022/Fundamentals/Intro-into-Programming.md

 ## How do we Manipulate Variables?
 When variablaes are defined, the computer creates a little space in memory that stores your variable name and its contents.

-Blank variable names can be useful when...
+**Blank variable names** can be useful when...
 * You eventually want to store information in the variable.
 * You will use it to store user input.
 Trying to reference a blank variable will result in a NullPointerException.

+**Dual Pointed Variables** point to the same location of memory that has already been created for the previously defined variable.

 ## What are Conditional Statements?
 ## What are Array’s?